Nocturnal-Compiler/Ultimate-Bomber-Spammer/README.md

 - SMS Bombing
 - WhatsApp Bombing
 - Instagram Bombing
-- Compatible with all Linux & Windows
+- Compatible with all Linux & Windows (Kali Linux is not compatible)

 ## Before Running `bomberthon.py`